 Main image: Avonmouth Re-use and Recycling Centre.
 Picture Bristol City Council.

-Construction work has begun on the long-awaited Household Reuse and Recycling Centre for South Bristol – due to open to the public next year.
+Construction work has begun on the new Household Reuse and Recycling Centre for South Bristol – due to open to the public next year.

 Based on the site of the Street Cleansing Depot in Hartcliffe Way – it will be the largest household recycling centre in the region.